Early Access Features

 .thtmlcustomizations to the new Blade template system.
 See customization guide → - [ ] Language string overrides - Review documentation to migrate your

 .polanguage customizations to the new PHP array system.
 See language overrides → - [ ] Hooks - Review documentation to migrate your hooks to the new hook system.
-See hook migration guide →
+See V5 to V6 hooks migration guide →

 - [ ] Custom field PHP formatting - If you have custom code in "PHP output format" or "Field output template" settings, migrate to Blade syntax.
 See PHP formatting migration guide →